-That answer depends.
-Drawing with traditional tools and materials — on and off for the last 20 years.
-Drawing with digital tools on iPad, the last 3 years.
+I’ve been drawing with traditional tools and materials — on and off for the last 20 years.
+And drawing with digital tools on iPad, the last 3 years.

-After four years of high school art I kept at it when dual majoring in both Graphic Design and Illustration at the Rochester Institute of Technology — along with a minor in Fine Art.
-For several hours a week I had the privilege of drawing and painting live models on large pads of paper using charcoal, Conté crayons, inks, and watercolors.
+After four years of high school art I took the logically step of majoring in both Graphic Design and Illustration at the Rochester Institute of Technology.
+For several hours a week I had the privilege of drawing and painting live models on large pads of newsprint paper using charcoal, Conté crayons, inks, pencils, and watercolor.

-After earning my bachelor’s degree, drawing took a back seat as I started a career in print and web design.
-Finding ways to incorporate technology into my life has been a passion of mine ever since playing with my first Apple IIe.
-Helps explain why I was attracted to digital design which relies heavily on technology and computers compared to the fine arts.
+After earning my Bachelor’s degree, drawing took a back seat as I started a career in print and web design.
+Finding ways to incorporate technology into my life has been a passion of mine ever since playing with the Apple IIe.

-It wasn’t until I purchased my first iPad did I become interested in drawing again — after a 10 year hiatus!
+It wasn’t until I purchased my first iPad did I become interested in drawing again — after a 10+ year hiatus!
 For me, the convenience of drawing digitally, on a tablet I can take anywhere, is extremely appealing.
-The luxury of being able to disappear into a studio and work by myself is not one I can afford these days, especially with two little ones running around the house.
+Disappearing into a studio to work is not a luxury I can afford these days, especially with two little ones running around the house.

-Working digitally I can now sit in the living room with my family, sketch on iPad, and help keep an eye on the twins.
-It’s not quite the same experience as working with real pencils, paints, and inks, but Procreate and Paper for iOS help lessen that gap.
+Instead, working digitally I can sit in the same room as my family, sketch/create on iPad, and help keep an eye on the twins.
+It’s not quite the same experience as working with real pencils, paints, and inks, but apps like Procreate and Paper by WeTransfer are getting closer everyday.